andrehafner/p2p-explorer/README.md

 cd p2p-explorer
 ```
 Typically, there are three passwords you can change (or just don't touch anything).
 When this is firt built on your system, it takes these passwords and uses them, any changes to these files after that initial build and you would need to rebuild the database or change the password on the database manually).
-p2p-explorer/explorer-backend-9.17.4/docker-compose.yaml has a postgres password
+p2p-explorer/explorer-backend-9.17.4/docker-compose.yaml has a postgres password and IP change
 p2p-explorer/db/db.secret has a db and a postgres password
 *I need to see which is actually used for now, in the sample i have two different ones, so, one must not be utilized*